scirpt

 Some premium tires are designed to minimize noise and provide a smoother ride.
 Here’s a deeper look into why tires make noise and some quiet options.

-Your budget is a significant consideration when buying new tires.
-While it's tempting to opt for the cheapest option, remember that tires are a long-term investment in safety and performance.
-It's often worth spending a bit more for high-quality tires from reputable brands known for durability and performance.
+While it’s tempting to opt for the cheapest tires, remember that tires are a long-term investment in safety and performance.
+It’s worth spending a bit more for high-quality tires from reputable brands known for durability and performance.

-How to Know What Tires to Buy (Online Search Tool)
+How to Know What Tires to Buy Online

-Tire Agent makes it easy to choose tires by having shoppers start with the make, model, year and trim level of their vehicles.
-Then, we ask users to verify the size of the tire, which you can get either from the codes on the side of your existing tires, from the sticker on the inside of your driver's side door, or by reading your vehicle owner's manual.
+Tire Agent makes it easy to select tires.
+From any page, enter the make, model, year and trim level of your vehicles.
+Verify the size of your tire, which you can find on the side of your existing tires, from the sticker on the inside of your driver’s side door, or by reading your vehicle owner’s manual.

 If you are still unsure how to choose a tire, you can always use the Live Chat feature or contact a tire professional.